Joshfairhead/Obsidian/Omnicient/Monad Forrest/Courses/H3Uni/Cosmic Ecology/From Terrestrial to Cosmic Ecology.md

 Ontering the portal we can entertain alternative worldviews and see what new questions loraing and meaning they bring.

-Do you agree that world view is an important factor in the social global pathology og humans?
+Do you agree that world view is an important factor in the social global pathology of humans?

+The eternal triangle:
+- Convention of finding our place in the cosmos is typically hierarchial
+- Cosmos, plan